We know you’ve noticed it…

 - the time in-between the valley and peak

-This will leave you with 4 to 5 different times.
+This will leave you with four to five different times.

 For the 40 to 50 posts you make (a few weeks to a month), post at different times (randomly) until you have at least 10 for each of these time periods.